Bankruptcy and Divorce: Which Comes First?

 Why File for Divorce Before Bankruptcy?

 Filing for divorce first might make sense if your joint income is too high to qualify for Chapter 7 bankruptcy.
-Sometimes both spouses qualify individually after a divorce even if they could not do it jointly.
-If you make significantly less than your spouse, you might be able to qualify for Chapter 7 after your divorce, too.
+Sometimes, both spouses qualify individually after a divorce, even if they could not do it jointly.
+Also, sometimes, it's possible to protect more property by filing for bankruptcy separately after divorce.
+For instance, some states allow the same exemption amount regardless of whether the filing is individual or joint.
+In such states, you'd essentially double some exemption amounts after bankruptcy.

 Proper planning in a divorce could also move certain assets outside of the trustee's influence.
 For example, if one spouse takes a house in the divorce, a proper judgment and transfer of the title and mortgage can protect the ex-spouse from your creditors.
 Just be sure to stay above board.
-A bankruptcy trustee has the power to undo certain transfers using clawback procedures, and you don't want to find yourself accused of committing bankruptcy fraud.
+A bankruptcy trustee can undo certain transfers using clawback procedures, and you don't want to find yourself accused of committing bankruptcy fraud.

 Marital Settlement Agreements and Bankruptcy